-- Calculate the monthly payment for the office, and hours worked per employee for monthly payroll.
+- Calculate the monthly payment for the office and hours worked per employee for the monthly payroll.

 - Keeping track of the project tasks and critical timelines.
 For example, Microsoft Excel can be extremely useful for creating Marketing Dashboards.
 To get started with such Dashboards with critical metrics, check out our other guide here.
 This way you can create charts, graphs, etc. to visualize and demonstrate the Marketing Performance or Marketing Metrics.

 - Forecasting sales based on historical data.